Version control

 new file: my code v2.py

-Git now knows that it’s supposed to keep track of
+Git now knows that should track the changes to

 my code v2.py